 In selecting securities for inclusion in the MSCI USA Sector Neutral Quality Index on any rebalancing date, certain buffer rules are applied to maintain continuity and reduce turnover in constituent securities.
-Although 80% of the positions in the rebalancing will be selected from among the highest ranking MSCI USA Index constituent securities without regard to whether they are currently included in the MSCI USA Sector Neutral Quality Index, existing constituent securities of the MSCI USA Sector Neutral Quality Index as of the rebalancing date (prior to effecting the rebalancing) will be given priority for the next 20% of constituent security positions.
+Although 80% of the positions in the rebalancing will be selected from among the highest ranking MSCI USA Index constituent securities without regard to whether they are currently included in the MSCI USA Sector Neutral Quality Index, existing constituent securities of the MSCI USA Sector Neutral Quality Index, existing constituent securities of the MSCI USA Sector Neutral Quality Index, existing constituent securities of constituent security positions.
 If the target number of Quality Index constituent securities is not achieved after this step, the highest ranking remaining MSCI USA Index constituent securities are added until the target number is achieved.